Varshithvhegde/Blink_Video_Player/README.md

 - [Yashwanth](https://github.com/yashu3701)

 # Working
-- Its a video player
+- Its a video player with eye tracking.